Golden Entertainment Q1 2025 Earnings Call Transcript

 Chad Beynon

-Afternoon, Blake, Charles.
+Good afternoon, Blake, Charles.
 Thanks for taking my question.
-Wanted to revisit the point, Charles, you were making about the M and A search and the decision to buy back stock.
-So just on that, I know you talked a lot about this last quarter and maybe even the quarter prior.
-But since you did a comprehensive search, is this something that you would maybe revisit throughout the year?
+I wanted to revisit the point, Charles, you were making about the M&A search and the decision to buy back stock.
+Just on that, I know you talked a lot about this last quarter and maybe even the quarter prior.
+Since you did a comprehensive search, is this something that you would maybe revisit throughout the year, or are you just kind of keeping the lines open?
+What do you think would bring more portfolios or assets to the market?
+Do you think it's fairly static right now, or is this something that could change as we progress through the year?
+Thank you.

 Chad Beynon